mapbender/mapbender-documentation/en/book/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Database connection parameters are stored together with some more configuration parameters in the file app/config/parameters.yml.
 This file is using YAML syntax, so be aware that you can **not** use tabs for indenting.
-Be careful about this.
+Be careful about this and use whitespaces instead.

 Creating the database
 ^^^^^^^^^^^^^^^^^^^^^

 Symfony2 can attempt to create your database, this works of course only if the configured database user is allowed to.
-Call the console utility like so:
+Call the console utility like this:

     :command:`app/console doctrine:database:create`